-This paper studies the impact of consumer resistance, which is triggered by deviations from a psychological reference point, on optimal pricing and cost communication.
-Assuming that consumers evaluate purchases not only in the material domain, we show that consumer resistance reduces the pricing power and profit.
-We also show that consumer resistance provides an incentive to engage in cost communication when consumers underestimate cost.
-While cheap communication does not affect behavior, persuasive communication may increase sales and profit.
-Finally, we show that a firm can benefit from engaging in operational transparency by revealing information about features of the production process.
+This paper shows that reference-dependent preferences trigger consumer resistance and studies how such consumer behavior impacts pricing and cost communication.
+We show that consumer resistance reduces the pricing power and profit of the firm.
+We also show that consumer resistance may provide an incentive for the firm to engage in cost transparency.
+While cheap communication does not affect consumer behavior, we demonstrate that persuasive communication may increase sales and profit.
+Finally, we establish that a firm can benefit from operational transparency if cost is monotone increasing in the quality of the production process.